ArsalanAnwer0/Springboot-BankingApp/README.md

 - **StorageClass**: gp2 (AWS EBS)
 - **Credentials**: Stored in Kubernetes Secret

+## Security Note

+This is a demonstration project for educational purposes.
+The credentials and secrets included in this repository (such as Kubernetes secrets, database passwords) are for development and testing only.
+For production deployments:

+- Use proper secret management solutions (AWS Secrets Manager, HashiCorp Vault)
+- Never commit credentials or private keys to version control
+- Use environment variables for sensitive configuration
+- Implement proper RBAC and network policies
+- Enable CSRF protection and security headers

 ## License

 This project is for educational and demonstration purposes.